sysfce2/OnexKernel/README.md

 Onex Object Network C implementation: object graph API, persistence, notification (ONN), networking (ONP).

-Currently builds for Linux, Ubuntu Touch, Nordic nRF52 dongle and the PineTime watch.
+Currently builds for Linux, Pi, Nordic nRF52.

-Type 'make' for a list of build targets.
+Type 'make' for a list of build targets, or make -f Makefile.

 See include/onn.h for the ONN API.